gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Canonical names for conventional platforms
 - How to make Platform instance immutable
 - Consistent API for Architecture and OperatingSystem: either public method on both [os.isWindows(),arch.isAmd64()] or only on internal api.
+- Include ABI in architecture so that the correct prebuilt library can be selected for a tool chain

 ## Story: Include all macro definitions in Visual Studio project configuration